wrt2dc/trellis/README.md

 ## Mailing list

-An email list is available to anyone who is interested at [https://groups.google.com/forum/#!forum/trellis-ldp](https://groups.google.com/forum/#!forum/trellis-ldp).
+A [mailing list](https://groups.google.com/forum/#!forum/trellis-ldp) is available to anyone who is interested in using, contributing to or simply learning more about Trellis.

 ## Features